 This Easy Homemade Teriyaki Sauce begins with just four ingredients that form a fast and easy marinade, or they can be thickened up into a shiny glaze or sauce with the addition of a little cornstarch, water, and heat.
 Here is how it can be used:

-As a Marinade: Flavor your chicken breast or thighs, pork chops or tenderloins, tofu cubes, or even fish (it’s great with salmon!).
+As a Marinade: Flavor your chicken, pork chops or tenderloins, tofu cubes, or even fish (it’s great with salmon!).
 Marinate chicken, pork, or tofu for at least 30 minutes, and marinate fish for only 15 minutes.
 Then toss your meat, fish, or tofu on to the grill, cook in a skillet, bake, or even transfer everything (meat and marinade) to a slow cooker.

-As a Sauce: The thickened sauce can be brushed onto grilled or baked meat, or tofu.
+As a Sauce: The thickened sauce can be brushed onto grilled or baked meat, chicken wings, or tofu.
 Or, use it as a stir fry sauce by pouring the not-thickened sauce directly into your hot stir fry pant.
 The extreme heat of the pan will instantly simmer and thicken the sauce as it coats your stir fry vegetables or meat. *Do not use used marinade to make the sauce.
 Instead, make two separate batches to avoid cross contamination.

 How Much Sauce Does it Make?